How to Edit Your Photos Like a Pro in Adobe Lightroom

 Lightroom's Import Photos Screen

-Depending on what I am shooting, I enjoy the freedom and flexibility of using a location-based folder structure or a category-based structure.
+Depending on what I am shooting, I enjoy the freedom and flexibility of using a location-based folder or category-based structure.
 I have folders for each continent for location-based shoots, such as travel photography, then narrowed down by country and region to the city level, if appropriate.
 For other subjects, I will categorise them into things like nature and wildlife, transport, or objects.
 These are then broken down into categories: animals, birds, birds of prey, and red kites.
 Regardless of the preceding folder structure, I will create a date-based folder to store the images because I know I will take more in the future, which will help locate newer or older photos.
 Lightroom's flexibility in organising photos gives me a sense of liberation and control over my photo library.

 An example folder structure shows how nature images are organised on my primary storage device.